pQraus/iiot-project-test-pqraus-vm/docs/setup.md

     ```
     This task performs the following steps automatically:
     1. Install / update all the necessary tools with specific versions required by the project on your development machine
-    2. Generate all-encompassing deployment manifest for each system-app in its respective /argo directory by typing the following command
+    2. Generate all-encompassing deployment manifest for each system-app in its respective /argo directory
     3. Setup the encryption key for sealed-secrets
     4. Setup access tokens for image registries (only for production) & acquire teleport join token (valid for 3 hours) and add it into the box setup secrets
     5. Setup token for remote-monitoring (if installed)